mutagen-io/mutagen/doc/vcs.md

 `.git` directory.
 In fact it has an index lock that has to be held by Git processes specifically for this reason.

+A fourth reason is that synchronizing the Git directory allows for arbitrary code execution.
+The content of the directory is considered to be trusted and contains dangerous configuration like local hooks.
+Syncing it would permit the remote host to compromise your workstation by modifying the hook configuration, which is then ran the next time you use a Git command locally.

 There are a number of other reasons, but it basically comes down to the fact that only Git is in a position to be in control of what's in its `.git` directory (at least when it comes to the index and object stores).